enriquezrene/enriquezrene.github.io/_posts/docker/2017-11-07-playing-around-with-docker.md

 In the next post I'm going to explain you about what the **Dockerfile** is and how you can use it.

-If you liked this post, you can pay me with a click on the ads :sweat_smile: :v:
+If you liked this post, you can pay me with a click on the ads. :sweat_smile: :v:

 <script async src="//pagead2.googlesyndication.com/pagead/js/adsbygoogle.js"></script>
 <!-- inferior -->